aws-samples/sample-genai-reflection-for-bedrock/README.md

 ### Client Configuration

-Initially, you have to provide BedrockHive with a way of connecting to a bedrock runtime client as follows;
+Initially, you have to provide BedrockHive with a way of connecting to a bedrock runtime client.
+You can provide a `botocore.config.Config` and the `Hive` class will create a client from your `AWS_PROFILE` environment variable as shown below:

-1) You can provide `botocore.config.Config`:

 ```python